Do Nightcrawler Worms Make Good Money? (Expert Weighs In)

 Some businesses suck up your time like the TSA line at an airport.
 I know you’re insanely busy and might be wondering how much time this business takes.

-Kyle says HERE that it takes about an hour total a week to care for the worms, and costs nothing.
+My friend told me it takes about an hour total a week to care for the worms, and costs nothing.

 What to Feed Your Nightcrawler Worms?